 Throw away everything you thought you knew about beach photography, and don’t be afraid to get creative!
 Experiment with different camera angles, subjects, times of day, and weather.
 Pictures of beaches can be incredibly interesting.
 You may just find that the most unlikely circumstances produce the best results.

-For summer photography, beach photos, beach portraits, and other types of photography, Luminar 3 is a fast and easy way to get consistently beautiful results.
-Try it now to see everything this program has to offer.
+For summer photography, beach photos, beach portraits, and other types of photography, Luminar Neo is a fast and easy way to get consistently beautiful results.
+Try it now to see everything this software has to offer.